A legal health check-up tool for housing, consumer, financial exploitation and health care issues.

 If you would like to learn more about how this innovative tool can help seniors in your community, please contact Melissa Woods at (716) 853-3087, ext.
 206/ email@example.com or Molly White at (716) 853-3087, ext.
 260/ firstname.lastname@example.org.

 To access the Legal Risk Detector, visit https://applications.neotalogic.com/a/risk-detector.
 Please note that this tool is for community advocates and professionals who are working with older adults.
-If you are an individual seeking legal assistance for yourself or a family member, please call our intake line at 716-853-3087 or fill out a contact form here.
+If you are an individual seeking legal assistance for yourself or a family member, please call our intake line at 716-853-3087 or request assistance from the homepage.